Did you know a hair plug is actually one form of hair transplant?

 Fortunately, there are alternative methods at your disposal.

-These methods may not have immediate results, but they will help you to treat the cause of your loss and stop it from progressing further.
+These methods may not have immediate results, but they may help to slow hair loss and perhaps even regrow lost hair.

 The main thing you need to focus on is restoration of your hair follicles.

-As hair loss occurs, your follicles begin to miniaturize.
+As hair loss occurs, your follicles begin to miniaturize (12).
 If not treated, the follicles can die and hair loss can be irreversible.

 Microneedling can be practiced at home, though it’s also done as a professional treatment by dermatologists and hair restoration specialists.

-At home, you can use a device known as a dermaroller to perform the procedure.
+At home, you can use a device known as a dermaroller (or dermastamp) to perform the procedure.

-This technique increases blood flow (necessary for healthy hair growth) and makes it possible for vital minerals and nutrients to make their way to the follicles.
+As mentioned, this technique increases blood flow (necessary for healthy hair growth) which then makes it possible for vital minerals and nutrients to make their way to the follicles.